Categories with families and first-order logic with dependent sorts: Introduction

-A complicating aspect of first-order dependent signatures is that the type and function symbol declarations may depend on each other.
-One cannot separate them as in standard many-sorted logic, and the use of Lawvere's functorial semantics becomes very natural in for this reason.
-Every dependent first-order type-and-function signature $\Sigma$ generates a free cwf ${\cal F}_\Sigma$.
+A {\em category with families} (cwf) is a semantical structure for interpreting dependent type theories in categories (Dybjer 1996, Hofmann 1997, Jacobs 1999).
+This structure goes back to the {\em contextual categories} of Cartmell (1986).
+Cwfs have a rich structure which can encode also ordinary categories.
+Clairambault and Dybjer (2014) show that cwfs equipped with the appropriate type constructions can capture cartesian (or finitely complete) categories, and locally cartesian closed categories, up to bi-equivalence between 2-categories.
+A purpose of the present paper is to show how DFOL type systems gives rise to cwfs, and to establish basic properties of these systems.
+We also introduce {\em hyperdoctrines over cwfs} as a general semantics of first-order logic with dependent sorts.
+A soundness and completeness theorem is proved for DFOL.
+Hyperdoctrines over cwfs should also be a suitable semantic structure for logic enriched type theories, such as that of Aczel--Gambino.
+A complicating aspect of first-order dependent signatures is that the type and function symbol declarations in general interact with each other.
+One cannot separate them as in standard many-sorted logic.
+However, every dependent first-order type-and-function signature $\Sigma$ generates a free cwf ${\cal F}_\Sigma$.
 A {\em structure } $({\cal C},M)$ for the $\Sigma$-signature is defined as a cwf morphism $M: {\cal F}_\Sigma\, \to\, {\cal C}$.
-Such a morphism is uniquely determined by its values on the signature (Lemma \ref{cwfuniq}).
-In Theorems \ref{extbytype} and \ref{extbyfun} we show that such morphisms can be constructed incrementally by induction on the signature.
 Every first-order dependent theory $T$ over a signature $\Sigma$ with predicates $\Pi$ generates a hyperdoctrine ${\cal H}_{\Sigma,\Pi,T}$ which is essentially a dependently typed Lindenbaum-Tarski algebra.
-A dependent first-order model of $T$ consists of a $\Sigma$-structure $M: {\cal F}_{\Sigma} \to {\cal C}$ and a hyperdoctrine ${\cal D}$ with an $F$-based hyperdoctrine morphism $G: {\cal H}_{\Sigma,\Pi,T} \to {\cal D}$.
+A dependent first-order model of $T$ consists of a $\Sigma$-structure $M: {\cal F}_{\Sigma} \to {\cal C}$ and a hyperdoctrine ${\cal D}$ with an $M$-based hyperdoctrine morphism $G: {\cal H}_{\Sigma,\Pi,T} \to {\cal D}$.
 Also these morphisms can be constructed incrementally by induction on the signature.
 This shows that this functorial notion of model extends the usual non-dependent version of model of first-order signature.